brandonnadell/s1-t2-music-queue/docs/DEPLOY.md

 - make sure you are in the files main directory and type npm install
 - make sure to fix all dependency issues

-## step 3: Setting up OAuth
+## step 3: Setting up Auth0
 - create .env from .env.SAMPLE by typing the following:
    ```
    cp .env.SAMPLE .env
    ```
 - create an account with auth0 (https://auth0.com/signup)
-  - if you already have an account sign in
+  - if you already have an account sign in at https://manage.auth0.com/
 - navigate to the APPLICATIONS page in the sidebar and click the "Create Application" button
 - name the application
 - in the application that was just created click on the settings tab